High Court challenge to library closures in the West

 "It's frustrating to be forced into a costly legal process in a difficult financial climate and when we are focusing on supporting the many communities working hard to make a success of running local services."

-The legal challenge comes on the same day that Conservative-run Somerset County Council is deciding whether to ratify the proposed library changes.
+The challenge, paid for by legal aid, comes on the same day Conservative-run Somerset County Council decided to ratify the proposed library changes.

 A spokesman for Somerset County Council said: "We are confident that the council has acted appropriately and in the meantime will continue with work needed to implement the budget reduction agreed by full council."